dbt-labs/dbt-utils/README.md

 This macro returns the concatenated input values from a group of rows separated by a specified deliminator.

 **Args**:
 - `measure` (required): The expression (typically a column name) that determines the values to be concatenated.
+To only include distinct values add keyword DISTINCT to beginning of expression (example: 'DISTINCT column_to_agg').
 - `delimiter_text` (required): Text representing the delimiter to separate concatenated values by.
 - `order_by_clause` (optional): An expression (typically a column name) that determines the order of the concatenated values.
 - `limit_clause` (optional): Only for bigquery.
 Specifies the maximum number of values to be concatenated.